Hiroaki Kitano: Research

 From 1988 to 1994, Kitano was a visiting researcher at the Center for Machine Translation at Carnegie Mellon University.

 At Sony, Kitano started the development of the AIBO robotic pet.
 This research was developed further as the QRIO, a bipedal humanoid robot.
 The research behind AIBO and QRIO led to Kitano founding the RoboCup annual international robotics competition in 1997.
 The goal of RoboCup is to create a team of autonomous robotic footballers that would be able to beat the best team in the world, by 2050.

 Kitano has made significant contributions to Systems biology, including a contribution to the Systems Biology Markup Language (SBML).

 Roles and awards

 Kitano has served as a scientific advisor for a number of companies, including Alstom, Segway Japan and Mitsubishi Chemical Holdings.
 He was awarded the IJCAI Computers and Thought Award in 1993 and the Nature Award for Creative Mentoring in Science in 2009.
+He was elected a Fellow of the Association for the Advancement of Artificial Intelligence in 2021.